AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Supplies a comma-separated list of view names (substituted for `%V` and `%v`).
 If not supplied, the view list will be `left,right`.

+.. option:: --skip-bad-frames

+    When iterating over a frame range, if this option is used, any errors will cease processing that frame, but continue iterating with the next frame (rather than the default behavior of exiting immediately and not even attempting the other frames in the range).

 .. option:: --wildcardoff, --wildcardon